Welcome

 An entry on the Charges Register of a registered title protecting chancel repair liability, making it enforceable against a purchaser for value.

-If there is no notice and the property has been transferred for value after 13 October 2013, the liability will not bind the new owner.
-However, if a notice is entered before completion and registration, the liability will bind the purchaser.
+• If no notice exists and the property is transferred for valuable consideration on or after 13 October 2013, the liability will not bind the purchaser.

 Unregistered Land